Non-Fiction Motorcycle Novel Portland, OR

 If you're a fan of motorcycles and vintage pioneering, check out my adventure book, "Cannonball Run 1919: A Transcontinental Motorcycle Journey."
 This 296-page non-fiction motorcycle novel tells the true story of two riders and the experiences they shared during a 6-month, transcontinental journey back in the early 1900s.

-This incredible account of cross-country riding is brought to you by the diary of Erling J. Hangerud.
+This incredible historical motorcycle journey is brought to you by the diary of Erling J. Hangerud.
 Erling and his brother Fred started out in Portland, Oregon, and made the long trek across the continental United States on the Yellowstone Trail during a time in which roads were scarce.
 The book chronicles their adventure and the events and challenges they faced while heading to New York City and back on motorbikes.

 A Perfect Book for Motorbike Enthusiasts